lzhongzhang/Online-Library-System/README.md

 Node.JS, MongoDB.

 ### How to run the project
-- Before you run the project, you need to make sure you have installed mongo, node js, npm.
+- Install mongo, node js, npm.
-- In the back end, Express.js was used to build the backend, so please make sure you install Express.js in your npm, and also, even if node_modules is already in the project, I recommand you install it in your folder, as well as some other modules like body-parser.
-- After you install all modules you need, you can work on database part.
-In this project, I used mongodb as database, you can download mongo from internet(for Mac, you can use `brew install mongo`).
-If you would like a GUI for operations, download Robo 3T.
-In terminal, input `mongod` to start mongo, in GUI, create a new db connnection, default port is 27017, after connection, you can see your database.
-If you want to access mongodb in terminal, just type `mongo` in terminal.
-Please make sure mongodb is already on.
+- Use npm to install all node_modules showed in json file.
+- In terminal, run `mongod` to start mongo.
+- In GUI, create a new db connnection, default port is 27017 or access mongodb in terminal, open another window, run `mongo`.
-- After all set, run your project in terminal, `node index`, then go to your browser, http://localhost:port/, your could see you homepage.
+- Run `node index` under project folder, go to your browser, http://localhost:port/.